MrAlias/druid/README.md

 ## Module Description

-[Druid](druid.io) is a data store solutions designed for online analytical processing of time-series data.
-This module is used to managing nodes in a Druid cluster that run the Druid service, namely: Historical, Broker, Coordinator, Indexing Service, and Realtime nodes.
+[Druid](druid.io) is a data store solution designed for online analytical processing of time-series data.
+This module is used to manage the Druid services used throughout a Druid cluster, namely the Historical, Broker, Coordinator, Indexing Services, and Realtime services.

 ## Setup